alltechdev/DensityScalerKotlin/README.md

 ## 📱 What This Does

 DensityScaler dynamically adjusts your Android app's screen density (DPI) without modifying any of your UI code.

-This is useful for:
+**🌟 NEW: Smart Adaptive Scaling**
+By default, DensityScaler now automatically detects your device type and applies the optimal scale:
+- Small phones get more aggressive scaling (65%) to maximize content
+- Normal phones get balanced scaling (70%)
+- Tablets get lighter scaling (75-85%) for comfortable viewing

+**Use Cases:**
+- **Multi-Device Support:** One configuration works optimally across phones and tablets
 - **Testing:** See how your app looks at different densities
 - **Accessibility:** Make UI elements larger or smaller
 - **APK Modification:** Resize third-party apps